-Our culture is crazy in the education department.
-A Gifted and Talented professional will tell you that if your child “shows learning needs” such as:
+When it comes to education, our culture is crazy.
+A Gifted and Talented professional, for instance, will tell you that if your child “shows learning needs” such as:

 - intensity of focus on an area of interest,